-Visibility: 0.75 Miles
+Visibility: 10.00 Miles

 The Philadelphia Arts Council and the Philadelphia – Neshoba County Public Library have partnered together in bringing Cinema back to the Ellis Theatre!
 Each month a new film will play on Third Thursday.
 Admission is free.
 The theatre will return to a more classic style of film showing with a cartoon, newsreel, short silent, and then a feature film (or sometimes two!).
 This month The Neshoba Library will feature the 1940 comedy/drama “His Girl Friday” featuring Cary Grant and Rosalind Russell.
 A newspaper editor …Read More